-The seven-day moving average of COVID-19 notifications per 100,000 population remained stable in the Metropolitan, South West and Wheatbelt regions, increased in the Goldfields and Great Southern regions and decreased in the Kimberley, Midwest and Pilbara regions (Figure 10).
+The seven-day moving average of COVID-19 notifications per 100,000 population increased in the Great Southern, Pilbara and South West regions, and decreased or remained stable in all other regions (Figure 10).

 Note: Data sourced from Public Health Operations COVID-19 Unified System (PHOCUS).
 See also the WA COVID-19 Weekly surveillance report for further epidemiological analysis and the Australian Government Dept of Health and Aged Care for immunisation coverage data.